asutkarvaibhav/Deep-Learning-Project/README.md

-# Deep-Learning-Project

-# 🧠 Deep Learning Projects (CNN Based)
+# 🧠 Deep Learning Projects Collection

-This repository contains a collection of deep learning projects implemented using Convolutional Neural Networks (CNNs).
-Each project addresses a specific problem in image classification or computer vision, built using PyTorch or TensorFlow.
+A compilation of beginner-to-intermediate level deep learning projects, focusing on image classification and object detection using Convolutional Neural Networks (CNNs).

+## 📌 Project List

+1. **🐶 Dog Breed Classifier**
+   Classifies the breed of a dog from its image using CNN.

+2. **🖼️ Image Detection using CNN**
+   Basic CNN model to detect and classify general images into predefined categories.

+3. **✊✋✌️ Rock-Paper-Scissors Classifier**
+   Predicts whether the image shows a rock, paper, or scissors gesture.

+4. **🗑️ Garbage Classifier**
+   Classifies images into different types of waste—recyclable, organic, or hazardous.

+5. **🐍 Snake Species Classifier**
+   Identifies the species of a snake from its image using deep learning.

+6. **🍅 Tomato Leaf Disease Classifier**
+   Detects diseases in tomato leaves from plant images using CNN.

 ---

-## 📂 Projects Included

-1. **Cat vs Dog Classification**
-   - Binary image classification using CNN.
-   - Dataset: Kaggle's Dogs vs. Cats dataset.
-   - Metrics: Accuracy, loss visualization.

-2. **CIFAR-10 Image Classifier**
+## 🛠️ Technologies Used

+- **Python**
+- **TensorFlow / Keras**
+- **NumPy, Pandas**
+- **Matplotlib, Seaborn**
-   - Multiclass image classification using CNN.
+- **OpenCV** (for image preprocessing)
-   - Dataset: CIFAR-10 (10 categories like car, deer, frog, etc.).
-   - Includes data augmentation and training graphs.

-3. **MNIST Digit Recognizer**
-   - Handwritten digit classification.
-   - Dataset: MNIST (28x28 grayscale images).
-   - Optimized with dropout and batch normalization.

-4. **Fashion MNIST Classification**
-   - CNN for classifying clothing items like shirts, sneakers, bags.
-   - Dataset: Fashion MNIST.
-   - Performance: Accuracy and confusion matrix visualized.

-5. **Custom Image Classifier**
-   - Trained on a small custom dataset.
-   - Demonstrates transfer learning or CNN design from scratch.

-6. **Food Detection or Similar**
-   - A CNN project focusing on food item classification (if added).
-   - Dataset: OpenFood, Food101, or Kaggle source.

 ---

-## 🚀 Technologies Used

-- Python 🐍
-- PyTorch / TensorFlow
-- NumPy, Matplotlib, Pandas
-- CNN Architectures (Conv2D, MaxPool, Dropout)
-- Jupyter Notebooks

----
+## 📁 Repository Structure